Melting Pot 2.0: Substrates and Scenarios

 A group can achieve continuous apple growth in the orchard by keeping the pollution levels of the river consistently low over time.
 However, on short timescales, each player would prefer to collect apples in the orchard while other players provide the public good of keeping the river clean.
 This creates a tension between the short-term individual incentive to maximize reward by staying in the orchard and the long-term group interest of a clean river

 {\textbf{ {Scenarios}}} \begin{SC} \item \emph{Visiting an altruistic population.} This is a visitor mode scenario.
 Three players sampled from the focal population join four players sampled from the background population.
 The background population is fully altruistic here.
-They spend a lot of time cleaning the river and do not react if their focal visitors free ride.
-As a result the best scoring focal policies will free-ride in this scenario.
-It's what rationality calls for in such a situation.
-As an aside, we may want to remove this scenario in the future since it rewards straightforwardly antisocial behavior.
+They spend a lot of time cleaning the river and do not react if their focal visitors spend all their time consuming apples and never contribute.
+In this case, since the resident population always contributes and rarely consumes apples themselves, the only way to maximize social welfare is for the focal players to consume.
+The focal population should not spend time cleaning since the resident population handles that for them.
+This scenario ends up penalizing focal populations that fail to recognize that expending time and effort on cleaning is not necessary in this situation.

 \item \emph{Focals are resident and visitors ride free.} This is a resident mode scenario.
 Four players sampled from the focal population are joined by three players sampled from the background population.
 All bots in the background population free ride.
 That is they collect apples when they appear, but they never clean the river.
 The test here is whether cooperation among the four focal players breaks down in the face of so many free riding visitors.
 The focal players need to do all the cleaning themselves.
 A good solution is for all to clean simultaneously so they can cause a high enough apple growth rate that the three free riders cannot eat everything before the cleaning focal players make it back to the apple-growing region.